 I have check-ups every three months at Winchester Hospital and it’s currently a case of ‘watch and wait’ because my blood protein levels are at 10, and treatment won’t start until they reach 14.

-I must admit I felt like a bit of a fraud when I started visiting Wessex Cancer Trust’s Chandler’s Ford support centre.
+I must admit I felt like a bit of a fraud when I started visiting Wessex Cancer Support’s Chandler’s Ford support centre.
 After all, I wasn’t receiving treatment for cancer, so would it be ok for me to go along?
 But that’s the beauty of the support centre.
 They welcome anyone living with any stage and type of cancer, so understood my concerns.

 The support they give me is great because I can just drop in when I need it and have a chat over a coffee.
 The welcome is always warm and I feel at ease there.
 It’s definitely helped because you can get the level of support that suits you personally.
 As well as chatting to the befrienders and others living with a cancer diagnosis, I’ve also enjoyed the art classes they put on.
 I guess you wouldn’t describe me as a typical cancer patient, in the way they can be portrayed.
 I didn’t find a lump and I’m not having treatment.
 I’m waiting to see what might happen.

 I’d urge anyone who has a sense there’s something not quite right with their body to get it checked out with their doctor.
-And if you, or anyone you know, is living with a cancer diagnosis, always feel reassured that there’s local emotional support available at Wessex Cancer Trust.
+And if you, or anyone you know, is living with a cancer diagnosis, always feel reassured that there’s local emotional support available at Wessex Cancer Support.